Emo: 1991–1994: Reinvention

+1994–2001: Second-wave

 1994–1997: Underground popularity

 The American punk and indie rock movements, which had been largely underground since the early 1980s, became part of mainstream culture during the mid-1990s.
 With Nirvana's success, major record labels capitalized on the popularity of alternative rock and other underground music by signing and promoting independent bands.

 In 1994, the same year that Jawbreaker's 24 Hour Revenge Therapy and Sunny Day Real Estate's Diary were released, punk rock bands Green Day and the Offspring broke into the mainstream with diamond album Dookie and multi-platinum album Smash, respectively.
 After underground music went mainstream, emo retreated and reformed as a national subculture over the next few years.
 A number of emo bands emerged in the underground around this time, the most famous of which was the Arizona band Jimmy Eat World, which issued its debut album in 1994 and was influenced by pop punk bands such as the Mr. T Experience and Horace Pinker.
 Jimmy Eat World released its self-titled debut album in 1994.
 As they rose to fame, Jimmy Eat World toured with a number of peer bands, including Mineral, another key group during this era with a more melodic sound.
 California's Weezer is another band sometimes considered to be emo which rose to fame during this period, though Weezer's membership in the emo genre is debated.

 Inspired by Jawbreaker, Drive Like Jehu and Fugazi, 1990s emo abandoned the elements of hardcore punk and used elements of indie rock, with punk rock's do-it-yourself work ethic but smoother songs and emotional vocals.
 According to Theo Cateforis of Grove Music Dictionary: "These groups portrayed a sense of emotional volatility in their music by using extended song forms that oscillated between straight and double time and clean guitar timbres and bursts of distortion.
-Vocalists deliberately avoided punk’s shouted style and sang melodic lines in a breathy head voice, often straining at the top of their range, which contributed to the music's sense of emotional urgency."
+Vocalists deliberately avoided punk's shouted style and sang melodic lines in a breathy head voice, often straining at the top of their range, which contributed to the music's sense of emotional urgency."